arbor-sim/arbor/doc/cpp_domdec.rst

 Domain Decomposition
 ====================

-The C++ API for
-and partitioning a model over distributed and local hardware is described here.
+The C++ API for partitioning a model over distributed and local hardware is described here.

 Load Balancers
 --------------